nguyenrtm/nguyenrtm.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming PhD Student in Data Science at New Jersey Institute of Technology, advised by <a href="https://sites.google.com/site/ihaiphan/">Prof. Hai Phan</a>, starting Fall 2025.
+I am an incoming PhD Student in Data Science at New Jersey Institute of Technology, advised by <a href="https://sites.google.com/site/ihaiphan/">Hai Phan</a>, starting Fall 2025.
 Currently, I am a fourth-year undergraduate student at University of Engineering and Technology, Vietnam National University Hanoi (VNU-UET).
 My current research interest lies in ensuring the security, efficiency and trustworthiness of large language models.
 Previously, during my undergraduate, I worked on natural language processing methods for biomedical applications.

 Education
 -----